Welcome to St Peter’s Catholic School

 We have six main areas in which we want to recognise achievement: Collaborative, Ambitious, Prepared, Persistent, Imaginative and Inquisitive.

 Students will gain positive points for showing their abilities in these areas.
-At the end of each term the top students and tutor group in each year will receive a voucher as a reward.
+At the end of each term the top students and tutor group in each year will receive rewards.

 Whilst it is hoped that students will respond to the many forms of encouragement which are given at St Peter’s, there will inevitably be occasions when there will be a need to apply sanctions.
 For example, failure to complete the required work or for unacceptable behaviour.
 In such circumstances your support is sought in order to present clear guidelines to students and to minimise the chance of recurrence.
 The school, however, does have a right to impose sanctions ranging from breaktime, lunchtime detentions, after school detention and Headteacher’s Friday evening detention.
 For more information please refer to the Behaviour Policy.